Family-Based Green Card Process

 Some beneficiaries who are already in the United States can file Form I-485 as a request for adjustment of status.
 Form I-485 is known as the “Application to Register Permanent Residence or Adjust Status”.
 To be eligible, the beneficiary must have entered the United States lawfully, meaning they were inspected and admitted by an immigration officer.
 Also, in some circumstances, in particular the preference categories, they must maintain lawful nonimmigrant status.
 For immediate relatives of United States citizens, the I-485 can be filed at the same time at the I-130, without waiting for the I-130 to be approved.

 Form I-485 will ask about the beneficiary, the visa being requested, information about your family, and information about the interpreter/attorney, if applicable.
-More information about Form I-485 can be found by clicking here.
+More information about Form I-485, including how and where to file, is available on the USCIS Form I-485 (Application to Register Permanent Residence or Adjust Status) page.
 You will submit this document either online or at one of the USCIS offices.
-More information about filing can be found here.
 The filing fee will vary depending on one’s age, but it will be anywhere from $750 to $1140, as well as an $85 biometric fee.
 You may also need to submit additional information, including passport photos, birth certificates, and police records.
 It is recommended that you work with an immigration lawyer for the filing of Form I-485 as well.
 In addition to filing Form I-485, you will also need to go to a biometrics services appointment at your local Application Support Center to provide fingerprints and a signature.
 You may also need to complete an interview or submit additional information.
 The amount of time it takes for your Form I-485 to be approved will vary depending on the USCIS office, your application, and the time of year.
-Your case status can be found by clicking here.
+You can check your case status using the USCIS Case Status Online tool.

 If the beneficiary does not live in the United States, consular processing must be used.
 When you receive a notice of approval for your Form I-130, it will also list a priority date.
 The priority date is the earliest date an interview will be scheduled with your local embassy or consulate.
 You will be scheduled for an interview with a consular officer.
 They will ask you questions to determine your eligibility for the visa and make a determination on whether you should be granted a visa.
 It is recommended that you consult with an immigration lawyer for this as well.
 An immigration lawyer can help you prepare for the interview and provide you with information about any documents or information the consular officer will want from you.